 By Meg Guiseppi

-I’ve been a LinkedIn member and professional LinkedIn Profile writer for close to 10 years.
+I’ve been a LinkedIn member and professional LinkedIn Profile writer for more than 10 years.
 I’ve not only learned how to help my clients leverage LinkedIn for job search, but also how to use it to build my personal brand and business.
 In fact, most of my clients find me through LinkedIn.

 Running a successful job search is very similar to running a successful business, and LinkedIn is just as important to you (the job seeker) as it is to me (the business owner).